newportg/Wopi/README.md

 * The Wopi Host retrieves the document from the storage and returns it to the OSS server to display.

 ### Shared Components
-* On the diagram the shared components, for adminster reasons are all within the Northern Europe Subscription or the Wopi Host Resource group, but are global components that are accessible to both NE and WE WOPI resoiurce groups.
+* On the diagram the shared components, for administer reasons are all within the Northern Europe Subscription or the Wopi Host Resource group, but are global components that are accessible to both NE and WE WOPI resoiurce groups.
+* CosmosDb
+  * Used to store file meta data
+* Application insights
+  * Collects log information and can generate simple dashboard charts
+  * Log Analytics can provide deeper analysis of Application Insights data
+* Azure Active Directory (AAD)
+  * All the application components are registered to the Enterprise application via Managed Service Identity (MSI)
+  * All users should be assigned to the AAD and given appreciate permissions, preferable via groups.

 ![Wopi Simple](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Kf-GaryNewport/Wopi/master/WopiSimple.puml)

 ![Wopi Balanced](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Kf-GaryNewport/Wopi/master/WopiBalanced2.puml)